sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

-- Value of money --- bread, clothes and house. ~ Unknown
+- Value of money --- bread, clothes and house (roti-kapra-makaan). ~ Unknown

 - I like glass materials because they are transparent.
 Transparency builds trust and confidence. ~ Sahil